 The Next Stage of Evolution of SRE Tooling

-The problem is that all current tools for proactive testing fall short in a number of ways, and if the majority of the industry is to follow the early adopters and adopt proactive approaches themselves, we will need better tools.
+Many teams out there are ahead of the curve, and are using load testing and chaos testing to ship more resilient systems and find zero MTTR issues.
+However, the problem is that all current tools for proactive testing fall short in a number of ways, and if the majority of the industry is to follow the early adopters and adopt proactive approaches themselves, we will need better tools.

 tldr It’s time to start moving beyond just reacting, and it's time to build better tools.